aaronpeters/hillpsychiatry.nl/posts/10-great-web-performance-blogs.md

 In 2018, he wrote a 'famous' article [The Cost Of JavaScript In 2018](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4
 ) on Medium.
 Not to my suprise, on June 25 2019 Addy published the follow-up [The cost of JavaScript in 2019](https://v8.dev/blog/cost-of-javascript-2019) and again it's packed with useful information that any frontend developer must know.<br>
 [Check out Addy Osmani's blog](https://addyosmani.com/blog/).

-### Jeremy Wagner

-Jeremy is a [web performance consultant](https://jeremy.codes/) and 'loves to make the web both fast and fun for everyone, everywhere'.
-Sometimes Jeremy publishes an article on his own site but most of his articles are on sites like Google Web Fundamentals, Smashing Magazine and A List Apart.
-I especially like his articles [Delivering Fast and Light Applications with Save-Data](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data/) and [Get Ready for Priority Hints](https://developers.google.com/web/updates/2019/02/priority-hints).

 ### CSS Wizardry